moelwefatiosucascades/moelwefatiosucascades.github.io/README.md

 ## exercise01
 1. What is visible in the browser?
 How is it different from the actual contents of the file itself, which you see in VS Code?
-I can see a basic webpage with my answers to to "Three things I hop to gain from this course:"
+I can see a basic webpage with my answers to to "Three things I hope to gain from this course:"
 2. What is invisible in the browser?
 How is it different from the actual contents of the file itself, which you see in VS Code?
 I can't see any of the code taglines.
 3. Use your browser's "view source" feature.
 What do you see?